pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 # SX1276 RF Module

 ## FRSKYR9 - *65*
+**R9 RXs must be flashed with ACCST Flex.**

 Extended limits and failsafe supported.

-**R9 RXs must be flashed with ACCST Flex.**

-Telemetry and power adjustment not yet supported.
+Full telemetry from RX to TX is supported (not yet from TX to RX).

+Notes:
+- The choices of CH1-8/CH9-16 and Telem ON/OFF will be available in OpenTX 2.3.10+.
+The default is CH1-8 Telem ON.
+- Power adjustment is not supported on the T18.

 ### Sub_protocol R9_915 - *0*
 915MHz, 16 channels